Trade/other name(s): Astramorph PF, Avinza, Duramorph, Infumorph, Kadian, Morphine Sulfate Sustained Release, MS Contin, MSIR, Oramorph SR, Roxanol.

 - If any family members have or have had an addiction or drug problem.
 Morphine is sometimes stolen by or for those who are addicted to it or drugs like it.

 - If you are pregnant, trying to get pregnant, or if there is any chance of pregnancy.
-There may be an increased risk of harm to the fetus if a woman takes this drug during pregnancy, especially later in pregnancy.
-In addition, the infant may go into withdrawal after birth.
+There may be an increased risk of harm to the fetus if a woman takes this drug during pregnancy, especially later in pregnancy (see “Precautions” section).

 - About any other prescription or over-the-counter medicines you are taking, including vitamins and herbs.
 In fact, keeping a written list of each of these medicines (including the doses of each and when you take them) with you in case of emergency may help prevent complications if you get sick.